British-Columbia/Provincial-Court/Judgements/In re Leoman080 (2023 MCR 185).md

 **STANDARD OF REVIEW; WARRANTS**

-Arrest warrants are adjudged and distributed based on the legal standard of probable cause, which means that there must be evidence that a crime has been committed in order for am arrest warrant to be sufficient.
+Arrest warrants are adjudged and distributed based on the legal standard of probable cause, which means that there must be evidence that a crime has been committed in order for an arrest warrant to be sufficient.

 **CRIMINAL INTENT; CRIME IN QUESTION**